A Unified Approach to Analysis and Design of Denoising Markov Models: Preliminaries

-and (2) for any disjoint Borel sets $A_1, \cdots, A_n \subset \R^d$, the random variables $\{N(\omega, (s,t], A_i)\}_{i=1}^n$ are independent.
-We refer readers to~\citet{bottcher2013levy} for more details on Poisson random measures and also to~\citet{protter1983point,ren2024discrete} for Poisson random measures with evolving intensities.
-In the following, we will omit the dependence on $\omega$ for simplicity.
+Then $N[\lambda]$ has predictable compensator $\lambda_s(x,x_{s^-}(\omega))\dif s\mu(\dif x)$.
+We refer readers to~\citet{bottcher2013levy} for standard Poisson random measures and to~\citet{protter1983point,ren2024discrete} for more details on this construction procedure and applications.
+In the following we omit the dependence on $\omega$ for notational simplicity.

 It is a classical result that the forward process~\eqref{eq:discrete_diffusion_forward} also corresponds to a backward process $(\cev x_t)_{t\in [0, T]}$ with another rate matrix $\cev{\mLambda}_t = (\cev \Lambda_t(y, x))_{x, y \in \sX}$ defined as